swincas/cookies-n-code/tutorials/github_websites/README.rst

 Step 5: Git add/commit/push to remote
 """""""""""""""""""""""""""""""""""""
+Now to push the website template to github.
 You will need to add the remote repository as the origin.:

 .. code:: bash